Friday, February 21, 2014

 The Case for a Martian Ocean

-In the 1980s, Viking spacecraft images revealed two possible near the pole, much like those found in Earth's coastal regions.
+In the 1980s, Viking spacecraft images revealed two possible ancient shorelines near the pole, much like those found in Earth's coastal regions.
 But further observations showed the coastlines varied in elevation, undulating like a wave, and thus casting much doubt on the Martian ocean hypothesis.
 However, later studies eventually showed that the deformation could be simply explained by the movement of Mars' spin axis.

 What's more, the northern plains of Mars—also called the northern lowlands—lie at a lower elevation than the southern hemisphere, much like ocean basins found on Earth.